What is Materials and Processing Technology about?

 Students of Materials and Processing Technology will:

-- identify and consider a range of perspectives from Aotearoa New Zealand and the wider Pacific to influence their own design
+- identify and consider a range of perspectives from Aotearoa New Zealand and the wider Pacific during development

-- gather and provide feedback throughout design, development, and testing to improve designs and technological outcomes
+- gather and provide stakeholder feedback throughout design, development, and testing to improve designs and technological outcomes

 - work respectfully within a team.